 Other groups such as State Agencies, Environmental Groups, Trade Organizations, private individuals, (Developers, Facility Owners, Environmental Activists, Educators, and Neighborhood Leaders), were invited to attend informational meetings as warranted.
-During the review of a proposed Multi-use path various individuals interested in environmental concerns were afforded the opportunity to participate in the development of a route consistent with sound environmental practices.
+During the review of a proposed multi-use path various individuals interested in environmental concerns were afforded the opportunity to participate in the development of a route consistent with sound environmental practices.

-Local support of the Stormwater Management Plan has involved efforts by various groups to clean-up the community, change the public's attitudes and modify the public's practices regarding environmental issues.
-(I.e. River Clean-ups, Plainville Freedom Lawn Initiative and support of Capital Upgrades to Town Facilities, Conservation Subcommittee Friends of Paderewski Park Pond).
+Local support of the Stormwater Management Plan has involved efforts by various groups to clean-up the community, change the public's attitudes and modify the public's practices regarding environmental issues. (i.e., River Clean-ups, Plainville Freedom Lawn Initiative, and support of Capital Upgrades to Town Facilities, Conservation Subcommittee Friends of Paderewski Park Pond).
+During the past year, COVID restrictions have limited these efforts.
+As restriction are lifted more public activities are expected.